 Though Big Red has classically been marketed as a “red cream soda”, its flavor is described as “deliciously different” for a good reason.
 The soda has been compared to everything from bubblegum to cotton candy.
 The real flavor is a combination of lemon and orange oil along with vanilla.

 8. The inventor worked in a beauty supply company.

 Grover C. Thomsen was a chemist who worked for a barber and beauty supply company in Waco.
 Thomsen, alongside businessman R.H.
 Roark, came up with the recipe for the soda in the chemical lab where he worked.

 7. There’s a Barbacoa and Big Red Festival in San Antonio.

 The combination of the tender beef dish and the fizzy red soda is so popular that the good people of San Antonio have devoted an entire festival to it.
-The next Barbacoa and Big Red Festival is Sunday, May 22.
+The next Barbacoa and Big Red Festival is on May 21.

 6. Big Red is not alone.

 Alongside its flagship product, the company also makes Big Red Zero, Big Blue, Big Peach, Big Pineapple and Big Manzana (“Manzana” is Spanish for apple).